Abdullah12has/currency-converter/README.md

 DOCKER:

 If you want to run the project using docker, just need to make sure you have docker installed and also have docker-compose installed.
 You just go into the server folder and write "docker-compose up --build".
-Please note, there's an issue with the docker connectity between API and redis.
-Needs to be fixed before we use that.
+Make sure you check out .env example file and keep the redis URL for docker and not the one for local machine.

 InfluxDB & Grafana part is still not complete.

 FRONTEND:
 under construction.

- And the tests have not been pushed onto the repo yet.

-Working on these 3 things and they will be pushed onto the repo soon enough.